-There are a lot of great free resources out there and I’m not saying to ignore them.
+There are a lot of great free resources out there supporting escape of the 9-5 and I’m not saying to ignore them.
 There are ways to use them in your journey to professional freedom.

 But ultimately, investing money as well as time is critical.
 Investing in a coach and then, potentially, following up on the freebies that are part of a funnel (meaning do this, then the next step/offer from that person) and making a purchase for a deeper dive and more extensive training needed for your business.